-In 2010 the Centers for Medicare and Medicaid Services (CMS) established incentive programs to encourage eligible professionals (EP) and eligible hospitals/critical access hospitals (EH/CAH) to implement health information technology.
+In 2010 the Centers for Medicare and Medicaid Services (CMS) established incentive programs — now called the Promoting Interoperability (PI) Programs — to encourage eligible professionals (EP) and eligible hospitals/critical access hospitals (EH/CAH) to implement health information technology.
 The primary focus of these programs is the implementation of electronic health record systems and their “meaningful use” (MU).
 This multi-year program will roll out in several phases, or “stages.”

 Stage 1 meaningful use was defined by the Medicare and Medicaid Programs Electronic Health Record Incentive Program Final Rule (July, 2010).
 A Correcting Amendment was issued to fix a set of typographical errors (December, 2010).
 That rule is supported by a Final Rule for Health Information Technology: Initial Set of Standards, Implementation Specifications, and Certification Criteria for Electronic Health Record Technology (July, 2010).